nicolargo/glances/CONTRIBUTING.md

 > reported.
 This might include the lines of code that you have identified as
 > causing the bug, and potential solutions (and your opinions on their
 > merits).
+>
+> You can also run Glances in debug mode (-d) and paste/bin the glances.conf file (https://glances.readthedocs.io/en/latest/config.html).
+>
+> Glances 3.2.0 or higher have also a --issue option to run a simple test.
+Please use it and copy/paste the output.

 ## Feature requests